 I was listening to a podcast a while back and heard the words ...

-It got me thinking about the things I'm reading and listening to and I realized it's mostly by women in their 20's and 30's aka Millennials.
+I’m a proud Gen-Xer through and through and it got me thinking about the things I'm reading and listening to mostly by women in their 20's and 30's (aka Millennials).

-Many of whom have figured out a formula for success at a young age.
-I admire their work and they inspire me.
+I admire many of these women and their work inspires me.
 But when I hear things like I don't want to be a 40 year old web designer I feel a disconnect because I'm a 43 year old web designer.

 I understand we all have different opinions and aspirations in life.
 One person's idea of success is another person's bottom level.
 But if the assumption is that you're in a sad state and haven't "made it" because you're a 40+ web designer, then I disagree.